detod/best-wallet/README.md

 - Should KYC be done only once for a customer, regardless of the number of accounts they open?
     - Assuming yes for now.
+- Is there a limit on how many accounts a customer can have?
+- What is the lifecycle of a customer/personal account?
+Can they be closed, frozen?
+- What format should the account number be?
+- Can a customer transfer funds to an account in the wallet that belongs to another customer?
 - Is exchanging funds with external systems (deposit or withdrawal) in the scope of this solution?
     - Should deposits (money coming from outside) have a KYT?
-- What is the lifecycle of a customer/personal account?
-Can they be closed, frozen?
 - Is negative balance allowed?
 - Should HMAC validation be client app scoped or customer scoped?
     - Customer authN/authZ?
-- What format should the account number be?
-- Can a customer transfer funds to an account in the wallet that belongs to another customer?
-- Is there a limit on how many accounts a customer can have?

 ### Implementation details

 - CreateAccount endpoint stores the intent to open an account in a DB row and kickstarts a background process that will handle the KYC process.
 It returns immediately to the client without waiting for a result.
-The process will result with either an open account or a failed KYC.
-- A transaction can have three possible states "pending", "cleared", or "failed".
+- A transaction can be "pending", "cleared", or "failed".
     - Pending transactions are going through (or will go through) KYT.
     - If KYT fails, the transaction fails.
     - Failed transaction cannot be retried, new transaction is needed.
     - If KYT suceeds, the transaction will be subject to clearing.
-- All transactions are recoreded in a ledger with double book-keeping.
+- All transactions are recoreded in a ledger with double bookkeeping.
 - A transaction can be of type "debit" (deducts from the account) or "credit" (adds to the account).
 - Existing transactions in the ledger cannot be modified.